MarketDataApp/documentation/api/portfolios/transactions.md

 #### Request

+- `Account` - The account the transaction belongs to
-- `Type`: Transaction type
+- `Type` - Transaction type
-- `Description`: Transaction description
+- `Description` - Transaction description
-- `Date`: Transaction date
+- `Date` - Transaction date
-- `Transaction ID`: Unique identifier for the transaction
+- `TransactionID` - Unique identifier for the transaction
-- `Qty`: Quantity involved in the transaction
+- `Qty` - Quantity involved in the transaction
-- `Symbol`: Stock or asset symbol
+- `Symbol` - Stock or asset symbol
-- `Price`: Price per unit of the asset
+- `Price` - Price per unit of the asset
-- `Commissions`: Commissions paid
+- `Commissions` - Commissions paid
-- `Fees`: Additional fees
+- `Fees` - Additional fees
-- `Amount`: Total amount of the transaction
+- `Amount` - Total amount of the transaction

 ### PATCH